albfr/proyecto-ia/README.md

 # dlx
-An implementation of the Dancing Links technique.
+An implementation of the Dancing Links technique for solving exact cover problems.